s0lst1c3/s0lst1c3.github.io/_posts/2015-10-04-python-evil-twin.md

 We then need to connect our gateway interface to some network other than the one we are attacking.
 I'm connecting to my home wifi network using wpa_supplicant, but it might be a bit easier to connect using your ethernet interface.
 All the info you need to do this can be found [here](http://unix.stackexchange.com/questions/92799/connecting-to-wifi-network-through-command-line).

-Once you connect, you will need to need to run the following commands to obtain an IP lease:
+Once you connect, you will need to run the following commands to obtain an IP lease:

 {% highlight bash %}